vbvictor/grit/README.md

   - [ ] render churn vs complexity graph
   - [ ] render churn vs complexity vs coverage graph
   - [ ] add more output formats
-  - [ ] support custom user-files with metrics for supporting languages
+  - [ ] support custom files with metrics to supporting other languages
 - Improvements
+  - [ ] enhance readme with more examples and metric descriptions
   - [ ] use different library for formatting tabular output

 ## Contributing